List of The 39 Clues characters: Jonah Wizard

 Jonah Wizard (from Los Angeles, California) is a fifteen year old musician.
 He is an award-winning musician, artist, writer, producer, and entrepreneur, with his music on the top ten in almost every country; with his father Broderick serving as his personal manager.
 Jonah always wear jewelry around his neck.
 Cora Wizard, Jonah's mother, tried to train Jonah to become a killer.
 In The Emperor's Code, Jonah decided to quit the quest, only to return in Into the Gauntlet, where he was revealed to be a fan of William Shakespeare.
 Jonah is a Janus, and his mother, Cora serves as one of the branch leaders.
+After the conflict with the Vespers, he becomes a regular teammate of the Cahill siblings.
 Jonah's official card is No. 80.